learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

 ## Learning Goals

-- Access Data In Hashes
+- Access Data In `Hash`es
-- Modifying Data In Hashes
+- Modifying Data In `Hash`es
-- Perform operations on hashes guided by tests
+- Perform operations on `Hash`es guided by tests

 ## Introduction

-We've discussed a few different ways that hashes can be created and how useful they are in storing and retrieving associated data with ease.
-In this lessons we're going to do exercises that will help us practice working with hashes.
+We've discussed a few different ways that `Hash`es can be created and how useful they are in storing and retrieving associated data with ease.
+In this lessons we're going to do exercises that will help us practice working with `Hash`es.

-### Perform Operations on Hashes Guided by Tests
+## Perform Operations on `Hash`es Guided by Tests

-- Analyze a hash and identify existing keys and their values
+- Analyze a `Hash` and identify existing keys and their values
-- Build out new hashes by harvesting multiple nested keys
+- Build out new `Hash`es by harvesting multiple nested keys
-- Modify an existing hash
+- Modify an existing `Hash`

 We're going to host a dinner party!
 We have a shopping list of nutritious ingredients, but we are going to prepare separate dishes for guests with dietary